This is the multi-page printable view of this section. Click here to print.

 Standalone

-You can manually deploy Benthos UMH as part of the UMH stack by using the provided Docker image and following the instructions in the README.
+Benthos UMH can be manually deployed as part of the UMH stack using the provided Docker image and following the instructions outlined in the README.

 Read the official Benthos documentation for more information on how to use different components.